Weizhi-Du/duxchange/README.md

 This repository serves as my submission to the WUCG Hackathon at WashU.
 It's a project that predicts stock prices using a Long Short-Term Memory (LSTM) neural network.

+> [!
+WARNING]
+> Disclaimer: Duxchange provides the services, relevant information, and content for informational purposes only and is not intended to be financial advice.

 ## Division

-Advanced Group
+Advanced Group (The First Place!!!)

-Video demo: ./demo/Demo.mp4

 ## Team Members

 **Weizhi Du**
 - Sophomore
-- Computer Science & Financial Engineering
+- Majors: Computer Science & Financial Engineering
 - I did everything.
 It's all on me :)

 [![text](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/duw)